Tessachu/contact-form-7-dynamic-text-extension/readme.txt

 == Upgrade Notice ==

-= 4.0.0 =
+= 4.0.1 =

-New built-in shortcodes for getting cookies, taxonomies, and theme options!
+Fixed a bug that prevented the use of capital letters in cookie keys.

 == Changelog ==

 = 4.0.0 =

+**Released to GitHub: April 11, 2023**

+* Fix: Changed sanitization method for cookie and post functions to use auto instead of forced to use key so that uppercase/camel case keys would be respected.

+= 4.0.0 =

-**Release Date: April 3, 2023**
+**Released to GitHub: April 3, 2023**

 * Breaking: Changed how sanitization works in built-in shortcodes
 * Breaking: Changed how escaping works in built-in shortcodes